Public Administration

 PA 8301.
 Public Service Internship.
 3 Semester Hours.

-This course is designed for students to receive three required credit hours toward the MPA degree by completing an internship or applied public service, in other words, by participating in experiential learning.
-The PA graduate program director will coordinate the Internship with the student’s internship supervisor.
+This course is designed for students to receive three required credit hours toward the MPA degree by completing a 150-hour internship.
+The PA graduate program director or designee will coordinate the internship with the student and the student's workplace supervisor.

 PA 8302.
 Public Service Internship.
 3 Semester Hours.